 Marketing

-Repurposing one idea into platform-specific creative assets
+Repurposing one idea or blog post into platform-specific creative assets

 Why the human is still essential here